All posts

 Firstbase provisions a Wyoming or Delaware LLC or C-Corp with an EIN, a registered agent, and a basic operating agreement.
 The scope is similar to Atlas, with flexibility in entity type and state of formation.

-DIY formation involves filing directly with a state, applying for an EIN through the IRS, and handling everything else manually.
-The founder does the same state filing that Atlas and Firstbase do — without the bundled services.
+DIY formation involves filing directly with a state (such as the Wyoming Secretary of State or Delaware Division of Corporations), applying for an EIN through the IRS, and handling everything else manually.
+The US LLC formation guide walks through this process step by step.
+The founder does the same state filing that Atlas and Firstbase do, without the bundled services.

 Each of these paths creates a legal entity.
 The entity has a name, a jurisdiction, a tax ID, and a registered agent.
 These are the components of entity creation.